Haivision/srt/docs/API/API-socket-options.md

 (maximum for the system API is 65535), but it may lead to packet fragmentation on the system level.
 This is highly unwanted in SRT because:

-* Here SRT does also its own fragmentation, so it would be counter-productive
+* SRT also performs its own fragmentation, so it would be counter-productive
-* It would use more system resources with no advantage
+* It would use more system resources to no advantage
-* SRT is unaware of it, so the statistics will be slightly falsified
+* SRT is unaware of it, so the resulting statistics would be slightly misleading

-The system-level packet fragmentation cannot be however reliably turned off;
-the best approach is then to avoid it by using appropriate parameters.
+System-level packet fragmentation cannot be reliably turned off, so safest approach is to avoid it by using appropriate parameters.

 [Return to list](#list-of-options)